rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

-# Eurorack Module Firmware - CLK
+# ClockForge -  An Eurorack Module Firmware for Clock Signals

 ## Overview

 This repository contains the firmware for the CLK Eurorack module.
 The CLK module is designed to provide precise clock signals for synchronizing other modules in your Eurorack system.

+Check the [Manual](Manual.md) for more information.

 ## Features